Up to list of GNU SETL manuals

 Restricted mode is intended to let you run untrusted client programs.
 For example, you might wish to do this to let your students test and submit their SETL programs directly on and through your Web site.
 Dave's Famous Original SETL Server accepts programs through a web form and runs them in restricted mode.

-For example, you could give your students the time of day with ‘--allow-open=localhost:daytime,socket’.
+For example, you can give your students the time of day with ‘--allow-open=profhost:daytime,tcp-client’.

 Or, if you start their programs in an environment where file descriptor 4 is already open on some pipe, socket, or file you want them to be able to read from, then ‘--allow-fd-open=4,r’ would do the trick.